NickRTR/WeatherWatch/README.md

 https://weatherwatch.vercel.app/

 Weather Watch is a weather report built in Sveltekit.
 It shows the current weather and a weather forecast for 3 days.
-Additionally you get a small advice for every day at the bottom of the app.
+Additionally it offers a small advice for every day at the bottom of the app.
+The App is available in every Browser at https://weatherwatch.vercel.app/ and on Mac, Windows and Linux.
 The data is delivered by https://www.weatherapi.com/ and https://api.adviceslip.com/.

 ## Functionality